RadinaAvramova/RadinaAvramova/README.md

 # Hey there! 👋

 I'm Radina, a passionate programmer currently following the JavaScript curriculum at Software University, which includes various modules from Basic to more Advanced concepts in the language.
-Over the past year, I have dedicated myself to honing my technical skills and expanding my knowledge in JavaScript, React, Angular, TypeScript,Vue, Node.js, MongoDB, and other cutting-edge technologies.
+Over the past year, I have dedicated myself to honing my technical skills and expanding my knowledge in JavaScript, React, Angular, TypeScript, Vue, Node.js, MongoDB, and other cutting-edge technologies.

 ## 💡 About Me
 - 🔭 I’m currently working on my portfolio projects for Junior Front End jobs